gitlabhq/gitlabhq/doc/development/ee_features.md

 matching.
 So on the top-level `describe` append `# rubocop:disable RSpec/FilePath` to disable the cop for that line.

-## JS-code
+## JavaScript code in `assets/javascripts/`

-To seperate EE-specific JS-files we can also move the files into an `ee` folder.
+To separate EE-specific JS-files we can also move the files into an `ee` folder.

 For example there can be an `app/assets/javascripts/protected_branches/protected_branches_bundle.js` and an